The Pilot (Friends)

-"The Pilot", also known as "The One Where Monica Gets a Roommate", "The First One" and "The One Where It All Began", is the pilot episode and series premiere of the American television sitcom Friends.
+"The Pilot" (also known as "The One Where Monica Gets a Roommate", "The First One", and "The One Where It All Began") is the pilot episode and series premiere of the American television sitcom Friends.
 The episode premiered on NBC on September 22, 1994.
 It was written by the show's creators, David Crane and Marta Kauffman, and directed by James Burrows.
-The pilot introduces six twenty-something friends who live and work in New York City: Monica Geller: a single sous chef in her mid 20s who is illegally subletting her grandmother's apartment; Ross Geller, Monica's older brother, a paleontologist whose marriage recently ended because his wife, Carol, is a lesbian; Rachel Green, Monica's spoiled, self-centered, high-school best friend who has just left her fiancé at the altar and is financially cut off by her father; Chandler Bing, Ross' college roommate and best friend who lives across the hall from Monica; Joey Tribbiani, a struggling Italian-American actor and Chandler's roommate; and Phoebe Buffay, a laid-back, hippie-ish masseuse, singer and guitar player.
+The pilot introduces six twenty-something friends who live and work in New York City: Monica Geller, a single sous chef in her mid 20s who is illegally subletting her grandmother's apartment; Ross Geller, Monica's older brother, a paleontologist whose marriage recently ended after he learned his wife, Carol, is a lesbian; Rachel Green, Monica's spoiled, self-centered, high-school best friend who has just left her fiancé at the altar and is financially cut off by her father; Chandler Bing, Ross's college roommate and best friend who lives across the hall from Monica; Joey Tribbiani, a struggling Italian-American actor and Chandler's roommate; and Phoebe Buffay, a laid-back, hippie-ish masseuse, singer and guitar player.

 Crane and Kauffman pitched their original idea to network NBC in 1993.
 NBC liked it and commissioned a complete script, which was submitted in 1994.
 Before the script was finished, casting for the six main roles began; 75 actors were seen for each part.
 The Friends pilot episode was taped on May 4, at Warner Bros.' studios in Burbank, California.
 After making final edits to the episode, executive producer Kevin Bright submitted it on May 11, two days before NBC was due to announce the schedule.
 Satisfied with the completed pilot, NBC ordered 12 more episodes for the first season.
 The episode was watched by approximately 22 million viewers, making it the fifteenth-most-watched television show of the week.
 Critics compared the show unfavorably to Seinfeld and Ellen, noting the similarities all three series had in depicting friends conversing about their lives.
 The cast, particularly Schwimmer, were complimented, though there was some concern that the character roles were undeveloped and that the plot for the pilot would not go over well with audiences.